aura-nw/cw-marketplace/contracts/nft-launchpad/README.md

 # The Launchpad
-## Background
-Launchpads are very common in other marketplaces in other blockchains.
-For example, in Solana, MagicEden offers both a marketplace and a launchpad.
-In Stargaze, another Cosmos chain, their launchpad is the only way for a creator to launch a NFT project.
-Recently, OpenSea also starts their own launchpad named Drops.
-Running a launchpad is a safe way for a marketplace to get more users and creators.

 ## Goals
 The launchpad needs to satisfy the following conditions:
 - Managed by our admins.
 Because projects will be launched under Aura, we need to be able to manage their content and other information.